 The plants do very well in containers.
 Add a support in the container for even more height.
 They look wonderful growing around a tuteur or obelisk, in the center of other flowers.

 Plant the seeds about 1/4 inch deep.
-Give the young plants a regular weekly watering of at least 1 - 2 inches, while getting established.
+Give the young plants a regular weekly watering of at least 1 to 2 inches, while getting established.

 Cardinal Vine doesn't like prolonged periods of dryness.